Doctor Light (Arthur Light): Powers and abilities

 Doctor Light can control light for a variety of purposes.
 He can bend the light around him to become invisible, generate blasts of energy, create force fields, and fly.
 By mentally repulsing photons, Light can create areas of complete darkness.
 Teen Titans #23 implied that Light could "power up" by draining the ambient light in the area.

 The limits of his powers are unclear, but he seems to be able to wrest control of anything that emits light.
-Such things have included Green Lantern constructs, Superboy's heat vision, and magic lightning from Wonder Girl's lasso.
-He is also able to take the "internal" light away from light powered characters, the heroic Doctor Light and the Ray, leaving them temporarily powerless.
+He is also able to take the "internal" light away from light-powered characters, the heroic Doctor Light and the Ray, leaving them temporarily powerless.
 He also has the ability to create holographic images.
-Despite his frequent defeats, he is quite powerful.

-Originally, Doctor Light derives his powers from his suit, but over time he internalizes this ability, and could use his powers without having to use his costume.

 Arthur Light is mentally brilliant, a genius in the field of physics.
 However, his mind-wipe by the Justice League reduces his intelligence substantially, along with his skills for creative use of his powers.
 Light's recovery of his memories seems to have brought his intellect back with them and also his paraphilia.
 As a result, he becomes a much deadlier opponent.